 Tip #7: Find Community

 I developed many of the ideas I shared in these two posts through 20+ years of working with homeschoolers.
-But the wise parents on the Accelerated Learners section of the Sonlight Forums helped me form more specific tips and advice.
+But the wise parents on the Accelerated Learners section of the (now defunct) Sonlight Forums helped me form more specific tips and advice.